 This post may contain affiliate links from our advertising partners, such as American Express.
 Read my Advertiser Disclosure policy here.

-I personally got this card three years ago (during a 30,000 point offer) and go back and forth between this card and my Chase Sapphire Preferred for most of my every day spend (that is unless I am trying to meet minimum spend on another new credit card!).
+I personally got this card three years ago and go back and forth between this card and my Chase Sapphire Preferred for most of my every day spend (that is unless I am trying to meet minimum spend on another new credit card!).
 Every day spend are those categories where there is rarely a bonus regardless on the card you use (bonus categories typically include travel, groceries, gas, etc.).
 I find SPG points extremely valuable since you get 1 point for every dollar spent and the number of points needed to redeem is much lower than Marriott and Hilton (Marriott you get 1 point per $1 for your everyday spend with the card and Hilton it really depends on the card you have, at best you get 3 points per $ for your everyday spend).
 Starwood has some great category 4 and 5 properties out there where you only need 10,000 and 12,000 respectively to get a free night.
 In Asia there are also some gem category 1 and 2 hotels!
 I personally had a field day redeeming hardly any points in Thailand for free nights!
 It then jumps to 20,000 points for category 6 hotels (which can still be a great value internationally) and then an unreasonable amount for their category 7 hotels (their highest category).
 You also receive your 5th night free when redeeming at category 3-7 hotels.
 A huge benefit of SPG is that you can redeem a combination of cash and points at many hotels for a much better value.
 Click here to view the redemption options.

 Additionally, if you prefer miles you can transfer to many airlines for a 1:1 ratio and get a 5K bonus for every 20K increments transferred over.
 This can be a great value and makes the Starwood card more valuable on your everyday spend then any other airline card.
 This will give you much more flexibility and a 25% increase in miles if you decide to redeem your points for flights.
 In this past there have also been a few bonuses for transferring points to miles, although these have been sparse.